Drug Evaluation Committee

 In the "Report of the Study Group for Establishing Standard Guidelines for the Use of SMOs" (November 2002) by the Study Group of the Ministry of Health, Labour and Welfare, "services related to the Clinical Trial Review Committee" is listed as a scope of services that can be performed by an SMO.

-In addition, in "(Attachment 1) Items to be Notified in the Notification of Clinical Trial Plan, etc." of "Handling of Notification of Clinical Trial Plan for Drugs by a Person Who Wants to Request a Clinical Trial (No. 0831-10 issued by the Pharmaceutical Affairs Agency on August 31, 2020)," it is stated that "(In the notification of a clinical trial plan, etc.), when a part of operations related to the conduct of a clinical trial at an investigational medical institution is outsourced, the following items should be notified.
-In the case of partial outsourcing of operations related to the implementation of clinical trials at the site, the name and address of the person outsourcing such operations and the scope of the operations to be outsourced must be entered for each site".
+In addition, in "(Attachment 1) Items to be Notified in the Notification of Clinical Trial Plan, etc." of "Handling of Notification of Clinical Trial Plan for Drugs by a Person Who Wants to Request a Clinical Trial (No. 0831-10 issued by the Pharmaceutical Affairs Agency on August 31, 2020)," it is stated that "(In the notification of a clinical trial plan, etc.), when a part of operations related to the conduct of a clinical trial in an Investigator Site is entrusted to an SMO, the SMO is allowed to perform the following operations In the case of partial outsourcing of operations related to the implementation of a clinical trial at an Investigator Site, the name and address of the person outsourcing such operations and the scope of the operations to be outsourced must be entered for each Investigator Site".

 Reason for revision